smartgoo/rusty-kaspa/.github/README.md

 - Undo custom indexed_utxos.rs store.
 Use OOB indexed_utxos.rs and extend functionality
 - Undo custom meta.rs store.
 Use OOB meta.rs with and extended functionality
 - Iterate UTXO set in chunks using PyO3 iterator

+Then:
+- Slowly add functions to read all stores and data types